 In respect of a Proposed Supply Point Registration:

-a "Supply Point Nomination" is a communication by a Proposing User in respect of a Larger Supply Point requesting a Supply Point Offer from the Transporter;
+a "Supply Point Nomination" is a communication by a Proposing User in respect of a Larger Supply Point requesting a Supply Point Offer from the CDSP;

-a "Supply Point Offer" is a communication by the Transporter to a Proposing User providing information in respect of a Larger Supply Point; and
+a "Supply Point Offer" is a communication by the CDSP to a Proposing User providing information in respect of a Larger Supply Point; and

-a "Supply Point Confirmation" is a communication by a Proposing User to the Transporter requesting Supply Point Registration in respect of a Proposed Supply Point.
+a "Supply Point Confirmation" is a communication by a Proposing User to the CDSP requesting Supply Point Registration in respect of a Proposed Supply Point.

-The Code provides that the Transporter will or may reject in certain cases a Supply Point Nomination or Supply Point Confirmation; and any reference in this Section G to such a rejection by the Transporter is to a rejection in accordance with any such provision of the Code.
+The Code provides that the CDSP will reject in certain cases a Supply Point Nomination or Supply Point Confirmation; and any reference in this Section G to such a rejection by the CDSP is to a rejection in accordance with any such provision of the Code.

 Where the Transporter has given a Termination Notice (under Section V4) to a User, the Transporter may decide: